Dr Marcello Bertotti

 OVERVIEW

-Marcello is a reader in community health at the Institute for Connected Communities.
-His main role is to develop research in public health, from securing funding to conducting research and publishing its results, primarily in peer reviewed academic journals.
+Marcello is a professor in Community Health at the Institute for Connected Communities.
+His primary role is to develop and lead public health research, from securing funding and conducting studies to publishing the results in peer-reviewed academic journals.

-Marcello supervises PhD students working in the areas of health inequalities.
-He would welcome supervising doctoral research looking at alternative approaches to promoting health and well-being as well as the economic and social determinants of health and mental health.
+Marcello supervises PhD students whose research focuses on health inequalities.
+He is open to supervising doctoral research on alternative approaches to promoting health and well-being, as well as the economic and social determinants of health and mental health.

 External roles